How does Brexit affect business?

 How Brexit will affect business depends on whether the United Kingdom (UK) leaves the European Union (EU) with a deal, or no deal.

-Both the UK and EU have issued advice about how to prepare if the UK leaves the EU with no deal.
+Both the UK and EU have issued advice about how to prepare if the UK leaves the EU with no deal, which remains a possibility on 1 January 2021, if the implementation period lapses without an extension or a future trade and security/political agreement in place.

 UK Government advice